Rodyyyyy/Sign-Language-Recognition-/README.md

 # Sign Language Recognition System

 The project is a Machine Learning and Computer Vision based system designed to recognize Sign Language letters using a webcam.
-It leverages MediaPipe for hand tracking and Scikit-Learn (SVM) for classification.This project is a part of the AI Committee in IEEE AIU Student Branch.
+It leverages MediaPipe for hand tracking and Scikit-Learn (SVM) for classification.
+This project is a part of the AI Committee in IEEE AIU Student Branch.

 ---